 Priyanka Chopra In Love?
-Actress Steps Out For A Dinner Date With Rumored Beau Nick Jonas!
+Actress Steps Out For A Dinner Date With Rumoured Beau Nick Jonas!

 Are They Ready To Make It Official?

-Priyanka and Nick sparked off dating rumors when they attended Memorial Day weekend together and were found hanging out with a bunch of friends on a yacht.
+Priyanka and Nick sparked off dating rumours when they attended Memorial Day weekend together and were found hanging out with a bunch of friends on a yacht.

 The picture of PeeCee cuddling up to Nick under a quilt went viral on the internet.
 They were also spotted at the live Beauty and the Beast concert in Hollywood and an LA Dodgers game.

-Meanwhile what do you folks think about Priyanka and Nick as a couple?
+Meanwhile, what do you folks think about Priyanka and Nick as a couple?
 Let us know your thoughts in the comment section below.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.